ecmwf-projects/dss-jupyterhub-notebooks/README.md

 ## copernicus-training-cams

 The CAMS training material is also published as a [JupyterBook](https://ecmwf-projects.github.io/copernicus-training-cams).
 Here we provide direct access to the notebooks so that they can be executed locally.

+## sketchbook-earth

+The [Sketchbook Earth](https://ecmwfcode4earth.github.io/sketchbook-earth/intro.html) provides a series of Jupyter books which document the metrics calculated for the [Climate Intelligence Reports](https://climate.copernicus.eu/climate-intelligence) produced by C3S.